stm32-rs/stm32wlxx-hal/README.md

 There is no asynchronous executor provided, you must build your own.

-`async` support may be dropped at any time for any reason.
+`async` support may be dropped at any time for any reason; if this feature is important to you please let me know.

 Enabling `async` requires:
 1. nightly rust (non-async code compiles on stable)